Chuchington/Lesson2/readme.txt

 The main purpose of this lesson is to create a simple game loop, and create an ascii game.

 - Check in #1.
 We create a shell by create a new c# console app.

+- Check in #2.
+Create a game loop.
+Take in user input and draw the player "O".